adriangonz/statistical-nlp-17/README.md

 ## Tests

 We are using `pytest` for writing and running unit tests.
-You can see some examples on the `test/` folder.
+You can see some examples on the `/src/tests/` folder.

-To run all tests, just run the following command.
+To run all tests, just run the following command:

 ```console
 $ pytest -s src/tests